Medically Reviewed by:John Rabkin, MD, FACSBoard Certified Bariatric Surgeon

-Bariatric treatment could drastically improve the health, happiness, and lifespan for the over 18 million Americans who currently qualify… could you or someone you love be one of them?
+Bariatric treatment could drastically improve the health, happiness, and lifespan for over 18 million Americans who currently qualify.
+Could you or someone you love be one of them?

-To find out if weight loss surgery is the right decision, review the information below, and click each section for more information.
+Read below to find out if weight loss surgery is the right decision for you.

 According to the Centers for Disease Control, one out of every three people are considered obese in the United States, with over 18 million people qualifying as “morbidly obese”.

 And despite the uneducated viewpoints and offensive weight discrimination that run rampant, obese people are NOT lazy, are NOT ignorant and DO NOT lack willpower.
 In short, obesity is not your fault.